FNALLPC/machine-learning-hats/README.md

 ## Introduction

-This Hands on Tutorial Session (HATS) is intended to provide you with basic familiarity of PyROOT and rootpy.
-PyROOT is a Python extension module which provides bindings for all classes within the ROOT libraries and is easily used in unison with C++.
-Whereas the rootpy project provides a more pythonic interface with ROOT on top of the PyROOT bindings.
+This Hands on Tutorial Session (HATS) is intended to provide you with basic familiarity of pyROOT and ROOTpy. pyROOT is a Python extension module which provides bindings for all classes within the ROOT libraries and is easily used in unison with C++.
+Whereas the ROOTpy project provides a more pythonic interface with ROOT on top of the PyROOT bindings.

-The primary goal of these exercises is to obtain a general understanding of the syntax required to import and make use of the ROOT libraries within a basic Python environment as well as to illustrate how to make use of C++ classes within this environment in order to save computing time.
+The primary goal of these exercises is to obtain a general understanding of the syntax required to import and make use of the ROOT libraries within a basic Python script as well as to illustrate how to make use of C++ classes in order to save computing time.

-Many analysts already use both Python and C++, though some students are inclined to stick closely to C++ in order to ensure their access to coding examples and experts, and are disinclined from using PyROOT due to the unusual nature of its documentation.
-It is our hope that through providing you with this basic introduction and Github repository of example scripts, that we can bring together the existing PyROOT/rootpy community within CMS and foster its growth.
+Whether you use Python, C++ or some combination of the two to complete your analysis is a personal preference, however with the current lack of documentation on pyROOT, many students stick with C++ in order to ensure their access to coding examples and experts.
+It is our hope that through providing you with this basic introduction and Github repository of example scripts, that we can bring together the existing pyROOT/ROOTpy community within CMS and foster its growth.

 ## Getting started

 We will use Jupyter to present these tutorials, only because it is a convenient interface to Python.
-Everything that we will present can be performed the normal way, by editing scripts and running them from the command line.
+Everything that we will present can be performed the normal way, by editing scripts and running them from the command line (with `python -i` in your terminal).
 However, a notebook interface lets you interact with the process and retry steps, which is good for learning.

+Before proceeding with the next step, which will open an ssh tunnel to the lpc cluster, please review the content of your `~/.ssh/config` file on your system by executing:

+    cat ~/.ssh/config

+In case the file does already contain the following lines, consider adding them:

+    Host cmslpc*.fnal.gov
+        StrictHostKeyChecking no
+        UserKnownHostsFile /dev/null`

+Please note this is not safe in general, so make sure you have the `Host cmslpc*.fnal.gov` line in there!

 When you log into cmslpc, add a `-L` option to your ssh command:

     ssh -L localhost:8888:localhost:8888 <YOUR USERNAME>@cmslpc-sl6.fnal.gov

+On cmslpc, if you do not already have one, create a HATS directory in your `~/nobackup` directory (which has a more generous quota than your home directory):

+    mkdir ~/nobackup/HATS

+move to it:

+    cd ~/nobackup/HATS

-On cmslpc, create a CMSSW directory as usual (version 9 and above):
+and create a CMSSW directory as usual (version 9 and above):

     source /cvmfs/cms.cern.ch/cmsset_default.sh